 Bill had research papers we could read, and I took a couple of them home with me.
-They explained how normal people responded to taking LSD in a controlled setting that Bill and his colleagues provided in an office they had nicely fitted out.
+They explained how normal people responded to taking LSD in a controlled setting that Bill and his colleagues provided in an office they had fitted out.
 The room where people went had a sofa and a record player… this was before the days of tape players.
-One of their team would be available for the research subjects at all times.
+One of their team would be right there with the research subject at all times.
 What they found was that their subjects typically had powerfully positive experiences.
+They only worked with one person at a time.

 That was a no-brainer.
 I signed up to take it through IFAS.
 (Later, when psychedelics were more widely available in the street, a lot of my friends laughed that I had paid that much, but even now I still think the support and setting were so good that it was worth the money.)